aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/barequationnode/_index.md

 ```

 Sets the preset WordArt style.

+**Remarks**

 Only for the text of shape/chart.

 **Parameters:**
 | Parameter | Type | Description |